websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/creating-and-managing-forms/forms-configuration-reference.md

 ### Email Notifications

-On the _Email Notifications_ tab, you can configure the Forms app to send a notification email each time a form entry is submitted.
+Here you can configure the Forms app to send a notification email each time a form entry is submitted.
 You should set up a mail server first; see [Connecting to a Mail Server](../../../installation-and-upgrades/setting-up-liferay-dxp/configuring-mail/connecting-to-a-mail-server.md) to learn more.

 ![You can add notifications to a form.](./forms-configuration-reference/images/03.png)